-I was sitting peacefully next to a confluent river, listening to the rhythms of the Water merge with the sounds of Bon Iver playing their new album; 22 A Million, at the Eaux Claires festival in Eau Claire, WI.
+I was sitting peacefully next to a confluent river that still echoed with the vivid, rumbling narration of Matthew Perry; listening to the rhythms of the Water merge with the sounds of Bon Iver playing their new album; 22 A Million, at the Eaux Claires festival in Eau Claire, WI.

-It was a weirdly wild night, Justin Vernon had just interrupted the highly anticipated debut show to insist that medics respond to a hurt festival go-er down in the teeming mass of apologetic & positive midwestern hippies and hipsters alike at the front of the stage.
+It was a weirdly wild night, Justin Vernon had just interrupted the highly anticipated debut show to insist that medics respond to a hurt festival go-er down in the teeming mass of apologetic & positive midwestern hip(psters)ies.

 “He needs help man.”

 Vernon barked with a tone designed to accelerate but not berate, then closed his eyes and sent out a slow breath that was emphasized by the microphone. the muffled susurration of a man who wore the metaphorical (and sometimes literal) mantle of the festival echoed and washed over the receptive crowd; the sharp moment soothing into a softer one as he spoke.

 “everybody okay out there?”